 I’ve always loved Brussels sprouts.
 They are such a wonderful vegetable whether it’s baked, steamed, or sliced finely and eaten raw.

-I agree with Andy that a major distinction separates Thai and Chinese cuisines is the usage of fish sauce.
+A major distinction separates Thai and Chinese cuisines is the usage of fish sauce.
 If you aren’t a fan of fish sauce, skip it.
-Just add a tab more gluten free tamari sauce, a few sprinkle of sea salt, and definitely garlic (!) to bring out the flavor of this wonderful dish.
+Replace it with a few dash of Coconut Aminos, a few sprinkle of sea salt, and definitely garlic slices to bring out the flavor of this wonderful dish.

 If you love Brussels sprouts, I encourage you to give this simple dish a try.

 This Thai-inspired brussels sprouts stir-fry is savory, garlicky, and tastes even better when slightly chilled.
 It goes well with any main dishes and will bring new flavor and excitement to your dining table !

 - 4 cups brussels sprouts bottoms trimmed, halved in half (or in quarter if large size)

 - 1 tbsp coconut oil or cooking fat of your choice

 - 1 small red chilie* (optional) thinly sliced.
 Seeds removed.